javascript-tutorial/en.javascript.info/5-network/01-fetch/article.md

 - **`response.arrayBuffer()`** -- return the response as [ArrayBuffer](info:arraybuffer-binary-arrays) (pure binary data),
 - additionally, `response.body` is a [ReadableStream](https://streams.spec.whatwg.org/#rs-class) object, it allows to read the body chunk-by-chunk, we'll see an example later.

-For instance, here we get a JSON-object with latest commits from GitHub:
+For instance, let's get a JSON-object with latest commits from GitHub:

 ```js run async
 let response = await fetch('https://api.github.com/repos/javascript-tutorial/en.javascript.info/commits');